pm3/my-backup/README.md

 # Secure Azure Backup System

 A secure and efficient backup solution that stores files in Azure Blob Storage with encryption and deduplication.
+The system is designed to work on both Windows and Linux platforms, and is optimized for resource-constrained devices like Raspberry Pi.

 ## Features